AlgorithmRegister/algorithmregister.github.io/community.md

 In 2023 we are planning regular online Community of Practice meetings to share knowledge and experience on three topics:

-- Registration tools and governance
+- Standard, registration tools and governance
 - Bias tools and techniques
 - AI use cases and dilemmas